SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Hardware Costs

-All hardware is owned outright.
-No lease, no rental, no return when you stop trading.
+Hardware is owned outright: no lease, no rental, and nothing to return when you stop trading.
+Prices start at £25:

 Compare against Dojo: their standard arrangement is a 12-month lease at around £20–£24/month.
 You’d pay roughly £240–£288 over a year before any transaction fees, with nothing to keep at the end.

-For a new business that might not survive the first year, owned hardware is the lower-risk choice.
+For a new business that might not survive the first year, we’d call owned hardware the lower-risk choice.
 If you stop trading, you’ve lost £25, not £240.
+That is the real cost.

 Monthly Fees and Contract Terms